 The Operator calculates the Final Allocation taking into consideration the Initial Allocation, any objections from Transmission Users on the Initial Allocation, and any eventual agreements by Transmission Users for a different allocation, according to the provision of the previous paragraph, as well as the provisions of article [42D].
 By the tenth (10th) working Day of each Month, the Operator shall issue, via the Electronic Information System, to each Transmission User and for each Day of the immediately preceding Month for which there is a valid Approved Firm Service Application, Approved Interruptible Service Application, Approved Application for Access to the VTP the Final Allocation, according to the template ‘Final Allocation of Natural Gas Quantities”, which is published on the Operator’s website and includes, in particular, the information as per paragraph [2] of this Article.
 The Operator does not bear any responsibility with regards to the acceptance or non-acceptance of the Final Allocation which may be different from the Initial Allocation of any User.

-The Daily Delivery of the Transmission User shall be the sum of Natural Gas Quantities which, in accordance with the Final Allocation for a Day, have been delivered to the NNGTS by a Transmission User at all Entry Points/Reverse Flow Entry Points and the total of Natural Gas Quantities acquired by said User from other Transmission Users or from the Operator for Gas balancing according to its Confirmed Acquisition Quantities.
-The Daily Reception of the Transmission User shall be the sum of Natural Gas Quantities which, in accordance with the Final Allocation for a Day, have been received by a Transmission User from all Exit Points/Reverse Flow Exit Points and the total of Natural Gas Quantities disposed by said User to other Transmission Users or to the Operator for Gas balancing and Operational Gas offsetting according to its Confirmed Acquisition Quantities.
+The Daily Delivery of the Transmission User shall be the sum of Natural Gas Quantities which, in accordance with the Final Allocation for a Day, have been delivered to the NNGTS by a Transmission User at all Entry Points/Reverse Flow Entry Points and the total of Natural Gas Quantities acquired as per Chapter 4A by said User from other Transmission Users or from the Operator for Gas balancing according to its Confirmed Acquisition Quantities.
+The Daily Reception of the Transmission User shall be the sum of Natural Gas Quantities which, in accordance with the Final Allocation for a Day, have been received by a Transmission User from all Exit Points/Reverse Flow Exit Points and the total of Natural Gas Quantities disposed by said User as per Chapter 4A to other Users or to the Operator for Gas balancing and Operational Gas offsetting according to its Confirmed Acquisition Quantities.

 The sum of the Natural Gas Quantities which according to the Final Allocation for one Day are delivered to NNGTS by a Transmission User at the total of all Entry Points and Reverse Flow Entry Points at which it operates and of the Natural Gas Quantities, which according to the Final Allocation for a Day, are received by the Transmission User at all Exit Points and Reverse Flow Exit Points where it operates is the Transmission User’s Total Transmitted Natural Gas Quantity.
 The residual of the Total Transmitted Natural Gas Quantity of the Transmission User and the Quantity of Natural Gas, which, according to the Final Allocation of the same Day, is delivered to the NNGTS through the Coupled Transmission Capacity for Delivery and received by the Transmission User through the Coupled Transmission Capacity for Reception in all the Pair of Coupled Points is activated forms the Transmitted Natural Gas Quantity of the Transmission User.